 Holidays in Merano

-Merano is a favoured summer holiday destination and a culturally rich town known for its radon springs and spas.
+Merano is a favoured Italian summer holiday destination and a culturally rich town known for its radon springs and spas.
 Sitting in a beautiful South Tyrolean basin surrounded by mountains, it has medieval arcades, castles and churches dating back to the 12th century.
 In summer the mountains come alive with colourful wildflowers, crystal-clear streams and verdant vineyards and forests.
 Whether you're walking or just relaxing in one of the town’s many parks or its botanical gardens, the views are breath-taking.

 Luxury in Merano: a royal flush

 Once visited by Austrian royals, Merano became a popular summer retreat among the European bourgeoisie in the 19th century, and has beautiful hotels and architecture to show for it.
-Today you can follow in the footsteps of the 19th century elite by walking in the foothills, lazing in the many spas and visiting the incredible Trauttmansdorff Castle botanical gardens, which you can walk to from town on the famous Sissi's Path.
+Today you can follow in the footsteps of the 19th century elite by walking in the foothills, lazing in the many spas and exploring the incredible Trauttmansdorff Castle botanical gardens, which you can walk to from town on the famous Sissi's Path.

 Sightseeing in Merano: centuries of culture (and wine)

 Merano has a rich cultural heritage, with several museums, galleries and historic buildings to explore.
 The town is particularly well known for its Art Nouveau architecture, which can be seen in buildings like the Kurhaus and Villa Tivoli.
 If you visit the Castel Rametz, you can explore the ancient wine cellar, said to be the first place to produce wine in the Alps, going all the way back to Roman times.
+The wine tastings here are fantastic, and you'll also have the chance to try some of the local cured meats with your wine, it's the best way to get a taste of Merano.

 Tyrolean treats: tuck into Merano's local food